 Made to Measure poles are available to suit your exact requirements, so that whatever way you want to hang your window covering, this can be catered for.
-Please also consider Angela's other site for luxury brand curtain poles - WellSewnUK
+At the moment we do not sell these types of poles.

 Mix and Match Poles